 No charge for individuals who are part of a TB contact investigation

-Tests applied Monday, Tuesday, and Wednesday with return in 48-72 hours to have the test read
+Tests are administered on Mondays and Wednesdays with a return in 48-72 hours to have the test read

 8:00 am - 4:30 pm